What Is a Division Order and Why It Matters

 At some point after a well starts producing on your minerals, you'll receive a division order from the operator.
 It looks like a simple form, and most people sign it and send it back without much thought.
-But it's worth reading because it determines how much you get paid.
+But it's worth reading carefully because it determines how much you get paid.

 What a Division Order Is

 A division order is a document that tells the operator (or the purchaser of production) how to divide the revenue from a well or unit among the interest owners.
 It specifies your ownership percentage as a decimal interest.
+The main purpose is to protect the payor from double liability: the operator needs written confirmation of who is entitled to what share before cutting checks.

 What It Is Not